 UAB Orbio World and Huusk Knives

-Have you recently come across a website by UAB Orbio World or EcomLT LLC?
+Have you recently come across a charge on your credit card by UAB Orbio World or EcomLT LLC?
 Read on to know more about the company, its numerous brands and questionable business practices.

 Back in June 2021, I posted an article about Huusk Knives, a website that appeared to be an unethical dropshipping business that mismarketed mass-produced Chinese knives as ‘handmade Japanese knives’.
 The following was my conclusion regarding Huusk: